theKaiel/Python-Vocabulary-Practice-Game/README.md

 # Vocabulary Practicing Game
-A simple game to practice vocabulary words by selecting the correct meaning (in Chinese) of the given word (in English).
+A simple game to practice vocabulary words by selecting the correct meaning of the given word.

 - Python GUI